The “Can You Send Me Some References?” Request

 #1: What Role Does this Prospect Play?

 You’ve got to know your prospect’s role within the decision-making process.
 Are they the Decision Maker or are they an Information Gatherer?
-I suspect a big reason you aren’t seeing as many closes as you are expecting once a prospect asks for references is because the person asking is what I call an “Information Gatherer” – meaning just that, they have no power (although they sometimes act as if they do) and “references” is just a common question they ask.
+I suspect a big reason you aren’t seeing as many closes as you are expecting once a prospect asks for references is that the person asking is what I call an “Information Gatherer” – meaning just that, they have no power (although they sometimes act as if they do) and “references” is just a common question they ask.

 #2: Is Problem Recognition Established?